-The ECCDC register content can be read by using RDAR commands as described in Read Any Register (RDAR, 65h) on page 37.
+The ECCDC register content can be read by using RDAR commands as described in section Read Any Register (RDAR, 65h).

 - Once the ECCDC count reaches 0xFFFF, the ECCDC will stop incrementing. - The ECCDC loses its content when in deep power-down (DPD) mode and returns with 0x0000 upon DPD exit.